arrow-left

 OTHERWISE : OUTPUT "num1 is not 1, 2 or 3"

-ENDCASEIntroduction to Functions and Procedures
+Functions and Procedureschevron-right

 Functions are algorithms that can be called to execute an already written set of code, and return a value to where they were called.
 They use the keywords FUNCTION, RETURNS, ENDFUNCTION.
 Functions can be used either with or without parameters.